leonardbinet/navitia_client/README.md

 ```

 ## USAGE
-You first have to ask for an API key (for instance SNCF).
-Suppose you have it.
+You first have to ask for an API key, for Navitia API, you can get it [here](https://www.navitia.io/register/).
+Suppose you have it:

 ```
 from navitia_client import Client